lanl/hippynn/docs/source/examples/index.rst

 Here are some examples about how to use various features in ``hippynn``.
 Besides the :doc:`/examples/minimal_workflow` example, the examples are just snippets.
-For fully-fledged examples see the ``examples`` directory in the repository.
+For runnable example scripts, see `the examples at the hippynn github repository`_

+.. _`the examples at the hippynn github repository`: https://github.com/lanl/hippynn/tree/development/examples

 .. toctree::
     :maxdepth: 1